vytasrgl/ChatScript/wiki/ChatScript-Json.md

 You can also add a flag unique to `^jsonarrayinsert`.
 See `^jsonarrayinsert`.

-### `^jsonparse({JSONFLAGS} string)`
+### `^jsonparse`( {JSONFLAGS} string )
-string is a JSON text string (as might be returned from a website) and this parses into facts.
+`string` is a JSON text string (as might be returned from a website) and this parses into facts.
 It returns the name of the root node JSON composite.
 This name will look like this:

-`ja-0` – a json array numbered 0.
+`ja-0` – a json array numbered `0`.

-`jo-0` – a json object numbered 0.
+`jo-0` – a json object numbered `0`.

 As new JSON composites are created during a volley, the numbers increase to keep them all distinct.
 JSON composites are all created as transient facts and will die at the end of the volley unless you do something to explictly keep them (typically `^jsongather` into some factset and then saving that OR using that to remove all their transient flags OR using `^delete()` to destroy the facts in the set).

 If you are keeping JSON across volleys, you should use the optional Json flags argument to make sure numbering never collides (normally the numbers start back at 0 for each new volley).

 JSON has stricter requirements on its format than CS does.

 While CS will output strict JSON, you can input slack JSON.
 You do not need to put commas between elements of an array or object.
 And you do not need to put quotes around a key name.
 So the following is legal text form:
 ```
 [a b {bob: 1 sue: 2}]
 ```